Respectability politics: Concept

-When these figures promote respectability politics, this may serve as an attempt to police some of their fellow group members.
-Proponents of respectability politics may be attempting to portray their personal social values as being continuous and compatible with dominant values.
-They may prefer not to challenge the mainstream for its failure to accept the marginalized group into the mainstream and that diversity also exists within the group.
+When marginalized figures promote respectability politics, they may be attempting to gain social credibility by regulating the "undesirable" beliefs and behaviors of the other members in their social group.
+Proponents of respectability politics might attempt to portray their personal social values as being continuous and compatible with the dominant group's values.
+These supporters may prefer not to challenge the mainstream for its failure to accept the marginalized group into the mainstream and that diversity also exists within the group.

-Respectability politics consists of three main facets.
-The first facet reinforces a hierarchy to contrast a respectable individual against a shameful other.
-Any behavior that is deemed unworthy of respect within a specific group will consequently be condemned and considered inferior compared to the differing "respectable" behavior.
-An example of this is the Madonna-whore dichotomy which categorizes women into these two categories based on the extent to which they express their sexuality, suggesting that women who express it less are superior than their counterparts.
-The second facet of respectability politics encourages people to defy stereotypes attributed to different aspects of their identity in attempts to present one's self as respectable.
-For Latina women who are often sexualized and stereotyped as promiscuous, this could take the form of presenting one's self in a conservative manner that deviates from the stereotype.
-Finally, the third facet involves tailoring one's behavior to better comply with white, middle-class cultural norms, and consequently reinforce the status quo.
-For example, a person who chooses to speak standard American English, as opposed to African-American vernacular English, to a non-black audience would be aligning with white cultural norms.
-Oftentimes, these three facets are practiced by people from marginalized communities who believe that respectability politics will aid them in achieving social mobility.
+According to Performing a Vanilla Self by scholars Alice Marwick and Mikaela Pitcan, respectability politics consists of three main facets.
+The first is to reinforce a hierarchy contrasted between a respectable individual and a shameful other.
+The second is to encourage people to defy stereotypes attributed to different aspects of their identity in attempts to present one's self as respectable.
+Finally, the third facet involves tailoring one's behavior to better comply with white, middle-class cultural norms, and consequently reinforcing the status quo.
+A hypothetical example of this in play would be a person who chooses to speak standard American English, as opposed to African-American vernacular English, to a non-Black audience as a method of aligning themself with white cultural norms.